Read This First

 Prompt 1: Annie Duke introduces a concept called “resulting”.
 Provide a definition for and examples of “resulting”.

-The central claim is this: “Resulting” is a term popularized by Annie Duke, a former professional poker player and author, in her discussions about decision-making theory.
+In plain terms: “Resulting” is a term popularized by Annie Duke, a former professional poker player and author, in her discussions about decision-making theory.
 The concept revolves around the tendency to judge a decision by its outcome rather than by the quality of the decision at the time it.

 - Definition of Resulting: Resulting is the cognitive bias that occurs when people equate the quality of a decision with the quality of its outcome.